jamesfmackenzie/chocolatekeen/README.md

 Notes:
 * The Vita build defaults to software rendering (`USE_OPENGL=0`).
 * The Vita target uses a platform-specific input policy in [src/platform/input_vita.c](/Users/jamesmackenzie/Documents/Code/GitHub/chocolatekeen/src/platform/input_vita.c) and still has open follow-up work tracked in [docs/tech-debt.md](/Users/jamesmackenzie/Documents/Code/GitHub/chocolatekeen/docs/tech-debt.md).
-* The build currently places a default `chocolate-keen.cfg` in the VPK, but the runtime config path on Vita is `ux0:data/chocolatekeen/chocolate-keen.cfg`.
+* The build currently places a default `chocolate-keen.cfg` in the VPK for packaging completeness, but the writable runtime config path on Vita is `ux0:data/chocolatekeen/chocolate-keen.cfg`.

 ## Authors
 The original authors of Chocolate Keen are NY00123, QuantumG and Lemm.
 The project started with a reverse engineering of the original Keen code, and the goal is complete authenticity to the original - bugs and all.
 For more info see https://pckf.com/viewtopic.php?f=4&t=2536

-Since bringing this to GitHub, I've ported to WebAssembly and I intend to support other platforms too
+Since bringing this to GitHub, I've ported to WebAssembly and I intend to support other platforms too.

 ## Developer Notes